Review of Blind Side by Jennie Ensor (Review by Sarah Doherty)

 This is not what I anticipated from a psychological thriller and while I was a bit unsure of some of the characters at first and found them unrelatable; I can’t deny that this book was difficult to put down.
 It touches on real complex issues including immigration, terrorism, jealousy, and love, and it keeps you wanting more until the very end.
 I would certainly recommend Blind Side as a discussion-provoking Girly Book Club read.

-Review of Blind Side by Jennie Ensor review By Sarah Doherty
+Review By Sarah Doherty